Skip to content

 Fallback: poll the explorer

 The SSE stream is the recommended path.
-The polling examples below remain accurate for clients that can't open long-lived connections (e.g. some serverless platforms).
+The polling examples below apply to clients that cannot open long-lived connections (e.g. some serverless platforms).

 Poll for new blocks